 Marvel at Plaza Botero

 Plaza Botero is located in the heart of El Centro and is an open-air museum that showcases the work of Medellín’s most famous artist, Fernando Botero.
 The plaza features 23 of his monumental bronze sculptures, each embodying his signature style of voluminous forms.
-It’s a popular gathering spot for locals and tourists, offering a unique opportunity to see some of Botero’s most iconic works for free.
-While there, you can also visit the Museo de Antioquia and Palacio de la Cultura, making it the perfect itinerary for a day full of wonder.
+It’s a popular gathering spot offering a unique opportunity to see some of Botero’s most iconic works for free.
+While there, you can also visit the Museo de Antioquia and Palacio de la Cultura.

 Visit Museo Castillo